-These Guiding Principles inform and direct all Ag + Open Space activities and provide a foundation for effectively accomplishing the Ag + Open Space mission and Goals:
+These guiding principles inform and direct all Ag + Open Space activities and provide a foundation for effectively accomplishing the Ag + Open Space mission and Goals:

-- Permanently protect a diversity of the highest-priority lands in Sonoma County. - Use the best available information to make decisions and enhance the effectiveness of the organization. - Use taxpayer funds responsibly and transparently. - Leverage outside funds to extend the impact of local sales tax dollars. - Work with Sonoma County Tribes to develop shared strategies for land conservation. - Collaborate with partner organizations to enhance land conservation outcomes.
+- Permanently protect a diversity of the highest-priority lands in Sonoma County. - Use the best available information to make decisions and enhance the effectiveness of the organization. - Use taxpayer funds responsibly and transparently. - Leverage outside funds to extend the impact of local sales tax dollars. - Work with a diversity of individuals, community groups, organizations, and Sonoma County Tribes to develop shared strategies for land conservation that are equitable and inclusive. - Collaborate with partner organizations to enhance land

-- Maintain a culture of professionalism to produce the highest quality work. - Protect the taxpayer's investment in perpetuity through ongoing stewardship and responsible fiscal practices. - Engage with the community to gather input and share accomplishments. - Ensure that all Ag + Open Space actions support resiliency to climate change and extreme events, and the avoidance or reduction of greenhouse gas emissions.
+- conservation outcomes. - Maintain a culture of professionalism to produce the highest quality work. - Protect the taxpayers' investment in perpetuity through ongoing stewardship and responsible fiscal practices. - Engage with the community to gather input and share accomplishments. - Ensure that all Ag + Open Space actions support resiliency to climate change and extreme events and the avoidance or reduction of greenhouse gas emissions.